borntofrappe/fullstack-d3/README.md

   The scale is based on the education level.

-Both vertical scales include a domain which exceeds the dimensions of the array, to ultimately provide some padding on either side.
+Both vertical scales include a domain which exceeds the dimensions of the array to inset the actual values.

-With these scales, the line generator function receives an array of points.
+With these scales the line generator function receives an array of points.
 The points are created with an arbitrary number of arrays, connecting the values by repeating the ses and education values.
 For instance, the link connecting the `low` ses to the `Bachelor and Up` education is represented as follows.

 ```js
 const example = [